Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Adventures/Hollow Lake.md

 *Bystander: Witness (motivation: to reveal information)*

-Despite Katsuko having died late last year, it is possible for [[the hunters]] to talk with her, perhaps with magic.
+Despite Katsuko having died late last year, it is possible for [[the hunters]] to talk with her, perhaps with [[magic]].

-Katsuko was born in 1923 in Saga Prefecture, a small rural area on the northwestern edge of Kyushu.
+Katsuko was born in 1923 in Saga Prefecture, a [[small]] rural [[area]] on the northwestern edge of Kyushu.
 Walking home from high school one night, she was trapped by the kappa.
 Remembering the stories her mother told her, Katsuko politely challenged the creature to a sumo match, which it had to accept.
 She tricked it into bowing, forcing it to agree to a deal: she’d leave it a cucumber twice a year and it would leave the people in her town alone.

 The best places to contact Katsuko are near the butsudan (the family altar) in the Miklesons’ home, or at the suitengu shrine near the shore.